lua-nucleo/lua-nucleo/README.md

 To use lua-nucleo in require-friendly environment, do as follows:

-    require 'lua-nucleo.module'
+    require 'lua-nucleo'

 This assumes that lua-nucleo directory is somewhere in the `package.path`

-Note that you may also want to enable the strict mode (aka the Global Environment Protection):
+Note that it will enable the strict mode
+(aka the Global Environment Protection)

+If you definitely want to use lua-nucleo without strict mode, please use instead:

-    require 'lua-nucleo.strict'
+        require 'lua-nucleo.import'

-For all other lua-nucleo files, use `import()`.
+For all other lua-nucleo files with and without strict mode, use `import()`.

 Note that if you want to keep using `require()`, you may replace in your code